Notable People

 Ali G worked because public figures wanted to seem patient, tolerant, or cool enough to survive the interview.
 Borat worked because many ordinary people were willing to treat open prejudice, humiliation, or ignorance as socially manageable if the situation was strange enough.
 Who Is America? updated the same logic for a more paranoid age in which self-parody and public extremism had drifted closer together.

 The costume, accent, and invented biography are essential, but they are not the final joke.
-They are the conditions under which the real joke can happen.
+They are the conditions under which the central joke can happen.
 Baron Cohen creates an artificial social scene and then measures what people reveal inside it.

 That is why he remains more interesting than many shock comics from the same period.
 Shock by itself decays quickly.
 Baron Cohen's best work lasts when it shows something broader than a single embarrassing person.
 It shows what institutions, platforms, or publics are willing to accommodate.